ipcrypt-std/draft-denis-ipcrypt/draft-denis-ipcrypt.md

 ### Prefix-Preserving Test Vectors

 These test vectors demonstrate the prefix-preserving property.
-Addresses from the same network share common encrypted prefixes at the corresponding prefix length, while the encrypted prefixes themselves are cryptographically transformed and unrecognizable without the key.
+Addresses from the same network share common encrypted prefixes at the corresponding prefix length.

 ~~~ test-vectors
 # IPv4 addresses from same /24 network (10.0.0.0/24)